-This lawsuit is based on a claim that the HT is using DTI owned by the City of Zagreb without any remuneration.
+This lawsuit is based on a claim that HT is using DTI owned by the City of Zagreb without any remuneration.

-In December 2012, the Group received the partial interlocutory judgement and partial judgement by which it was determined that the HT is obliged to pay to ZHZDG the fee for usage of the DTI system, and that until the legal validity of this partial interlocutory judgment, litigation will be stopped regarding the amount of the claim.
+In December 2012, the Group received the partial interlocutory judgement and partial judgement by which it was determined that HT is obliged to pay to ZHZDG the fee for usage of the DTI system, and that until the legal validity of this partial interlocutory judgment, litigation will be stopped regarding the amount of the claim.
 Furthermore, the claim was rejected in the part concerning the establishment of the ownership of the City of Zagreb over DTI and other communal infrastructure for laying telecommunication installations on the area of the City of Zagreb for the purpose of communication-information systems and services.
+A decision on costs was left for a later judgment.
 The Group appealed against this judgment.